Every Techer's journey is unique. Here's a sense of what your life could be like at Caltech.

 You'll push the boundaries of discovery

-As you complete your first year of study in our core curriculum, you will declare an option (Caltech's version of a major) in one of 30 academic fields offered across six academic divisions.
+As you complete your first year of study in our core curriculum, you will declare an option (Caltech's version of a major) from one of our 26 choices offered across six academic divisions.
 You will have made a home in one of our eight student houses and lived by the Caltech Honor Code, with take-home exams and a focus on collaboration.
 And you'll probably start some research, either in our labs as a part-time researcher or in our Summer Undergraduate Research Fellowships (SURF) program, where you'll get to propose and carry out your own project (and get paid for your work!).